 A lot of the time, people will have trouble opening Control Center from within apps.
 If you’re having this problem, you may have accidentally turned off Access Within Apps.
 When this feature is turned off, you’ll only be able open Control Center from the Home screen.

-Open the Settings app and tap Control Center.
+Open Settings and tap Control Center.
 Make sure the switch next to Access Within Apps is turned on.
-You’ll be able to tell Access Within Apps is turned on when the switch is green.
+You’ll know Access Within Apps is turned on when the switch is green.

 Are You Using VoiceOver?